Destinations Italy Umbria & Le Marche

 Must orderSagrantino di Montefalco + pecorino board

-The right Spoleto aperitivo — the region's official tasting room with maybe 50 Umbrian producers behind the bar and a team happy to walk you through.
-Sagrantino di Montefalco is the headline red; the white Trebbiano Spoletino is the real revelation, mineral and underrated.
+The Spoleto aperitivo to make time for: the region's official tasting room, maybe 50 Umbrian producers behind the bar and a team happy to walk you through them.
+Sagrantino di Montefalco is the headline red; the white Trebbiano Spoletino is the surprise, mineral and underrated.
 Order a tagliere of pecorino di fossa (cave-aged) and salame umbro to go with.
 Short walk from the Duomo; closed Mondays.

 Spoleto · Piazza della Libertà 7Umbrian wine onlyClosed Mon